Elasticsearch / Kibana (ELK) integration¶

 Kibana searches from Scrutinizer reports and alarms¶

-The following steps will walk through how to search Kibana’s database from Scrutinizer reports.
+Follow the steps below to search Kibana’s database from Scrutinizer reports.

-- Bulletin Board by Policy : Select the policy
+- Bulletin Board by Policy : Select a policy;

 Scrutinizer reporting from within Kibana¶